Would you pilot a rocket bound for the moon without any training?

 Competition research is also part of our planning.
 This information, when overlaid, identifies the whitespace opportunities in market.
 This could include:

-- Messaging: The competitors’ language feels cold and distant.
-Will users respond to a more approachable tone?
+- Brand Messaging: The competitors’ language feels cold and distant.
+Will users respond to a more approachable or relatable tone?

 - Branding: All of the competition uses blue as their brand color.
 Why?
-Should we contrast that or fall in line?
+Should we dissent or fall in line?

-- Product UI/UX: The technology built by competitors is difficult to navigate.
-How do we create an experience that is intuitive and frictionless?
+- App UI/UX: The technology built by competitors is difficult to navigate.
+How do we create a user experience that is intuitive and frictionless?

 The Mission Plan pulls together what’s already known but also highlights the unknown.
 One common unknown is User Personas.
 This is especially true for new products or brands.
 Personas are the unique profiles of typical users or customers—and knowing them is crucial.
 To accurately define these, we might decide to conduct User Interviews, Surveys, or Focus Groups.